 To avoid this fee you need to at least make your minimum payment by the date shown on your statement.
 (When you read about avoiding credit card interest you’ll see that making the minimum payment is not enough to avoid interest.)

-We’ve reduced this fee to $5, which is less than a lot of other banks, but you’d still probably prefer to avoid being charged at all, right?
+Our fee is less than some other banks, but you’d still probably prefer to avoid being charged at all, right?

 Setting up a regular payment could help you to ensure you are never late on your payments.
 You can read more about this in avoiding credit card interest (Part 2).

 Depending on the type of credit card you use (Visa®, MasterCard®, or American Express®) and the exact type of transaction, this fee can vary.
 But it’s always a percentage of the total you spend.

 You don’t have to be overseas for this fee to apply.
 If you’re an online shopper, remember that any purchase you make with an international store or in any international currency (like USD or GBP) will attract an international transaction fee.

 This is much less common than the other fees we’ve just gone through, but it’s important to cover every possible fee.

 If you ask us to post you a copy of an old credit card statement, we’ll charge you a fee.
 The easiest way to avoid this is to set up Smart Statements online through NAB Internet Banking.
 You can download statements for an open account going back as far as seven years.
 See How to set up Internet Banking.